Benedict Green

 BEng (Hons) University of Leeds | Dip (Garden Design) | MSGD

-Inspired by the rugged beauity of the Cornish landscape Benedict loves creating inspiring, sustainable spaces for his clients to enjoy.
+Inspired by the rugged beauty of the Cornish landscape, Benedict Green creates inspiring, sustainable gardens and outdoor spaces for his clients to enjoy.

-He is one of the most experienced landscape designers in the UK having worked with many of the top designers and landscapers in London, the home counties and Cornwall.
-He studied Civil Engineering with Architecture before starting his own landscape design and build company in 2004.
-He is an accredited member of the Society of Garden Designers and has won a Silver Gilt Medal at the RHS Hampton Court Flower Show.
+One of the UK’s most experienced landscape designers, Benedict has worked alongside some of the leading designers and landscapers in London, the Home Counties, and Cornwall.
+He studied Civil Engineering with Architecture before founding his own landscape design and build company in 2004.
+An accredited member of the Society of Garden Designers, he has also been awarded a Silver Gilt Medal at the RHS Hampton Court Flower Show.

-Benedict also taught planting design and hard landscaping to diploma and evening classes at Merrist Wood College and loves explaining the process of piecing together a design concept.
+In addition to his design work, Benedict has taught planting design and hard landscaping to diploma and evening classes at Merrist Wood College, sharing his passion for the process of bringing a garden design concept to life.

 Guiding you through the construction phase